 Right now, it’s especially important to remember employers are responsible for the health and safety of their employees – even when working remotely.

-Things can change fast, so if you don’t speak Dutch, consider asking a Dutch-speaking employee to follow the latest developments.
+If you don’t speak Dutch, consider asking a Dutch-speaking employee to follow the latest developments.

 Useful English-language resources are: